 This is all common sense.
 Scepticism toward supposedly universal truths as a weapon against the demagogues who spread them as such – that’s pretty much the entire rationale as to why we value critical thinking, that elusive ideal the contemporary West inherited from the Enlightenment but apparently never found a way to fully incorporate into its education systems.

-My own mind has long ago distanced itself from the rationalistic mindset that you can observe in many comment sections of online newspaper outlets.
-This ideology is particularly hard at work wherever an anonymous reader rants about an article that so clearly pursues “an agenda” instead of reporting the facts.
-I’m not often drawn to making these criticisms, not only because almost every variety of the ideology that drives you to do that comes with an in-built blind spot toward your own political leanings and biases, but also because I find it worthwhile to allow other people’s experiences of oppression access to my own outlook on life, the universe, and the way it’s all organized.
+My own mind has long ago distanced itself from the aggressively rationalistic mindset that you can observe in many comment sections of online newspaper outlets.
+The ideology I’m referring to is particularly hard at work whenever an anonymous reader rants about an article that so clearly pursues “an agenda” instead of sticking to the facts.
+I’m not often drawn to making such criticisms, not only because almost every variety of the ideology that drives you to do that comes with an in-built blind spot toward your own political leanings and biases, but also because I find it worthwhile to allow other people’s experiences access to my own outlook on life, the universe, and the way it’s all organized.
+Especially where oppressioon is concerned.
 An abstraction from immediate experience to a systemic reality, after all, is not automatically fallacious.

-I still hope to be wary of generalizations, but I’ve recently come to crave exposing myself to authors who do have an overt agenda and who take pains to lay it out and subject it to the scrutiny of others.
+I hope to stay wary of hasty generalizations, but I’ve recently come to crave exposing myself to authors who’ve had to wrestle with the accusation that their analysis of the status quo is unfounded, authors who openly advertise an unpopular agenda and take pains to lay it out and subject it to the scrutiny of others.
 I actively seek out opinionated authors – especially those who don’t fear the accusations of impracticality their utopias provoke.
 Would I be committing a black-and-white fallacy if I claimed that any author without a clear agenda simply comes out in support of the status quo?
 Perhaps.
 But I will submit that those who oppose it are too often dismissed simply because they oppose it.

 Poor human nature, what horrible crimes have been committed in thy name!
 Every fool, from king to policeman, from the flatheaded parson to the visionless dabbler in science, presumes to speak authoritatively of human nature.
 The greater the mental charlatan, the more definite his insistence on the wickedness and weaknesses of human nature.
 Yet, how can any one speak of it today, with every soul in a prison, with every heart fettered, wounded, and maimed?